microsoft/verona/src/readme.md

 - Over fields.
 - Over chunks of a class body?
 - Will it all nicely type check for all platforms?

-## Code reuse

-- Code reuse needs to be after `typenames` and `reference` to get FQNs.
-- Before `autofields` and other expanding passes.
-- Check member conflict after code reuse.
-- Code reuse after `reference`?

-- Logical order: (1) defaultargs, (2) inheritance, (3) partialapp.
-  - Can actually do inheritance first, treating defaultargs as blocking multiple arities.
-- Do textual inclusion of any member or method that isn't already defined.
-  - Need to do type substitution on the included code.

 ## Tuples as Traits